adobe-marketing-cloud-mobile/aemmobile/README.md

 	aemm run ios --target "iPhone-6s, 9.2"

-run command without device parameter will run application in emulator/simulator.
+Note: The `run` command without the `--device` parameter will run the application in the emulator/simulator.

 ## NOTE